afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 ### ❌ Issue D - Ping fails Auber → Tokyo  (172.20.10.3)
 - **Symptom** : From the auber, a ping to a LAN network behind the paris server (e.g. `172.20.10.3/24`) fails.

+- **Causes**:
+1) Auber doesn't known where to send the ping ; no route to the Tokyo LAN network on Auber.
-- **Cause**:  When paris server receives the ping from auber and see that the destination is not itself, it drops the icmp packet.
+2) When paris server receives the ping from auber and see that the destination is not itself, it drops the icmp packet.
 This is due to the forwarding settings that is disabled by default on Linux kernel. (net.ipv4.ip_forward = 0).
 The Paris server is not routing VPN → LAN traffic

+- **Solution** :
+1) Add a static route to the Tokyo LAN network on Auber, that goes via the interface link Auber-Paris
-- **Solution** : Activate Linux IP forwarding on the Paris server.
+2) Activate Linux IP forwarding on the Paris server.

 ---